Varghese Paul: Biography

 He had served as the president of Gujarati Lekhak Mandal.
 He also served on the Executive Committee of Guild of Indian English Writers, Editors and Critics.

 He edited Gujarati Catholic magazine Doot for 14 years.
 He was a member of Indian Catholic Press Association and International Catholic Union of the Press.
 He founded South Asia Religious News in 1981 and served as its director.
 He was also the founder of Gujarat Catholic Press Association and Catholic Information Service Society (CISS) where he served as the director from 1984 to 2018.

 He died in Vadodara on 10 April 2021 following prolonged illness and COVID-19.

 Works

-Varghese primarily wrote in Gujarati.
+Father Varghese primarily wrote in Gujarati.
 He had written 46 essay books in Gujarati, four in English and three in Malayalam.

 He translated Perumbadavam Sreedharan's Malayalam novel Oru Sankeerthanam Pole into Gujarati as Ek Strotgan Ni Jem (2003).
 He also translated Winged Reason by K. V. Dominic from English to Gujarati.

-His works on Christianity include Isu Mari-Tamari Najare (What does Jesus Mean to You and Me?), Biblena Patro (Personalities of the Bible, 2003) and the Navo Karar Biblena Patro (Personalities of the New Testament, 2012).
+His works on Christianity include Isu Mari-Tamari Najare (What Does Jesus Mean to You and Me?), Biblena Patro (Personalities of the Bible, 2003) and the Navo Karar Biblena Patro (Personalities of the New Testament, 2012).